 5. Before the radio interview, stand up, stretch, do deep breathing.
-Listen to your local talk radio station to get into the mood of “radio talk.”
+Listen to your local talk radio station or a previous episode of the podcast you’re appearing on to get into the mood of “radio talk.”

-6. To avoid the jitters: Tell yourself how fortunate you are to be on the radio.
+6. To avoid the jitters: Tell yourself how fortunate you are to be on the radio or as a guest on this podcast.
 Talk in a normal conversational voice directly to the interviewer; don’t worry about anyone else listening.

 1. Remember your job is to inform, educate, entertain, or inspire.
-The radio producer doesn’t care about your product.
-The radio producer wants you simply to be an interesting guest for his or her audience, and that usually means providing the audience with useful information.
+Your interviewer doesn’t care about your product.
+They want you simply to be an interesting guest for his or her audience, and that usually means providing the audience with useful information.
 If you offer useful information along with a little information about your product, that’s acceptable.
 If you sound like a commercial for your product, that is not acceptable.